jameshegarty/rigel/README.md

 RigelIR Values
 ---------------

-The following functions are used for defining leaf values.
+The following functions are used for defining leaf values of Rigel DAGs.

 ### rigel.input( type:Type, [sdfRate:SDFRate] ) : RigelIR ###